deluf/deluf.github.io/content/2024/woodenbox.md

 ---

-## About
+## Highlights

+> **Hardware & software configuration**

+The old laptop rocks an `AMD A8 6410 @2.0GHz` CPU with `8GB DDR3` RAM and a `512GB SATAIII` SSD.
+Software side, it runs **Proxmox Virtual Environment**, a hosted hypervisor on which i configured two separate containers: one for a **samba share** (of the entire disk) and one for a wireguard **VPN** (PiVPN).

 > **Network configuration**

+The laptop is suspended most of the time, and only gets turned on when i want to use it.
+To accomplish this, an always-on ESP32 microcontroller in the same local networks hosts a telegram bot and is instructed to send a WakeOnLan packet to the laptop if it receives the message `/boot`.

+The ESP32 also handles more complex commands that directly interact with the server, such as starting a proxmox container or vm `/start container-id` or putting the server back to a suspended state `/suspend`.
+To accomplish this, commands of such type are forwarded from the ESP32 to the server through a flask API (the ESP32 basically acts as a trusted relay node).

 {{< figure src="/2024/woodenbox/network-diagram.png" >}}

-The old laptop rocks an AMD A8 6410 @2.0GHz with 8GB DDR3 RAM and a 512GB SATAIII SSD.
-Software side, it runs **Proxmox Virtual Environment**, a hosted hypervisor on which i configured two separate containers: one for a **samba share** (of the entire disk) and one for a wireguard **VPN** (PiVPN)

-The laptop is suspended most of the time, and only gets turned on when i want to use it.
-To accomplish this, an always-on ESP32 microcontroller in the same local networks hosts a telegram bot and is instructed to send a WakeOnLan packet to the laptop if it receives the message `/boot`

-The ESP32 also handles more complex commands that directly interact with the server, such as starting a proxmox container/vm `/start container-id` or putting the server back to a suspended state `/suspend`.
-To accomplish this, commands of such type are forwarded from the ESP32 to the server through a flask API (the ESP32 basically acts as a relay node here)

 {{< space 50 >}}